Faith and Photography

 A person, not a company, hires you.

-The Research Institute, a separate part of the Georgia Institute for Technology, had asked our department to photograph a project.
+The Research Institute, a separate part of the Georgia Institute of Technology, had asked our department to photograph a project.
 Since I was the only photographer on staff, they hired me to shoot a research project.

 The Research Institute’s writer contacted me, and they paid for the photography.